-- 1. Ongoing corporate training for data protection. - 2.
-Ensure all staff complete the e-learning Data Protection course. - 3.
-Ensure that the Data Protection Policy is regularly reviewed. - 4.
-Ensure the Data Protection Officer is afforded the resources to discharge their statutory functions. - 5.
-Ensure that managers regularly remind staff of their responsibilities under data protection, including personal data breach reporting arrangements - 6.
-Ensure the suite of IT policies is kept up to date. - 7.
-Ensure that IT security is in place and regularly tested.
-Reduces Impact - 8.
+Risk Council suffers a personal data breach by inadequate handling of data or by an IT incident.
+Why it 1.
+Trust and confidence in the Council are negatively impacted. matters?
+2. Deterioration of financial position because of regulatory intervention/penalties.
+3. Deterioration of service performance because of regulatory intervention/penalties.
+4. Increased probability of compensation claims by persons affected by a personal data breach.
+Original risk score 3 Likelihood 4 Impact Кеу 1.
+Ongoing corporate training for data protection. mitigations 2.
+Ensure all staff complete the e-learning Data Protection course.
+3. Ensure that the Data Protection Policy is regularly reviewed.
+4. Ensure the Data Protection Officer is afforded the resources to discharge their statutory functions.
+5. Ensure that managers regularly remind staff of their responsibilities under data protection, including personal data breach reporting arrangements 6.
+Ensure the suite of IT policies is kept up to date.
+7. Ensure that IT security is in place and regularly tested.
+Reduces Impact 8.
 Incident management procedures to mitigate loss or breach of data are in place.

-Residual likelihood change

-Residual impact change
+Residual likelihood change $\downarrow$ Residual impact change $ \longleftrightarrow $ 51101150

 Risk Failure to meet regulatory or legal requirements.
 Commercial enterprises and investments do not deliver financial expectations or do not meet governance requirements.
 Why it matters?
-Trust and confidence in the council is negatively impacted.
-1. Unfamiliar activity with staff inexperienced in this area.
-2. Deterioration of financial position because of regulatory intervention/penalties.
-2. Council finances affected if projects do not meet financial expectations.
-3. Deterioration of service performance because of regulatory intervention/penalties.
-3. Reputational damage if governance procedures are inadequate.
-Original risk score 3 Likelihood 4 Impact 5 Likelihood 5 Impact Key mitigations Developing, maintaining and monitoring robust governance framework for the council.
+Original risk score Trust and confidence in the council is negatively impacted.
+Deterioration of financial position because of regulatory intervention/penalties.
+Deterioration of service performance because of regulatory intervention/penalties.
+Likelihood Impact Unfamiliar activity with staff inexperienced in this area.
+Council finances affected if projects do not meet financial expectations.
+Reputational damage if governance procedures are inadequate.
+Likelihood Impact Key mitigations Developing, maintaining and monitoring robust governance framework for the council.
 The Council has adopted and published an Asset Management Strategy (AMS) that set out how the Council uses its land and property assets effectively to deliver its service and the rules by which the Council can purchase assets in the future.
 These strategies are updated on a yearly basis as part of the Capital and Medium-Term Financial Strategies.
 Ensure there is full understanding the impact of new legislation.
 All managers are required to abide by the Council's procurement rules Building relationships with regulatory bodies.
 Develop our Performance Management capability to ensure early intervention where service and/or cultural issues arise.
 Ensure that fire risk regulations are adhered to and that Fire Risk Assessments are regularly reviewed.
 Hire suitably qualified/experienced staff to give legal and specialist support.
 Equip staff with skills to maximise commercial opportunities.
 Reduces Likelihood and Impact Ensure that projects meet core principles.
 Ensure governance processes are set up and adhered to.
-Regular monitoring of the progress of enterprises in parallel with the (crossparty) Strategic Property Board and wider governance arrangements.
-Residual likelihood change \ \ Residual impact change $\stackrel{\longleftarrow}{\longrightarrow}$ \
+Regular monitoring of the progress of enterprises in parallel with the (cross- party) Strategic Property Board and wider governance arrangements.
+Residual likelihood change $\downarrow$ $\downarrow$ Residual impact change $\overleftrightarrow$ $\downarrow$